HP Notebook PCs - Setting Up Windows 7 for the First Time

 Choosing your computer's network

 If you have a home network, connect with an ethernet cable or activate the Wireless feature before continuing.
-For assistance, click here to learn how to Resolving Broadband Internet Connection Problems (Windows 7) or HP Notebook PCs Setting Up a New Wireless Local Area Network in Windows Vista.
+For assistance, click here to learn how to Resolving Broadband Internet Connection Problems (Windows 7) (in English) or HP Notebook PCs Setting Up a New Wireless Local Area Network in Windows Vista (in English).

 Use the following steps to setup your computer network: